173-424-550 << 173-424-560 >> 173-424-570

 (i) FSE availability.
 This is the percentage of hours the FSE is available for charging during the quarter relative to the permitted hours of operation for the site.

 (ii) Cost and revenue data.
-Provide a quarterly account of the following costs borne and revenues received by the FSE owner up through the most recent reporting quarter per site.
+For sites approved for LMD-FCI crediting prior to November 20, 2025: Provide a quarterly account of the following costs borne and revenues received by the FSE owner up through the reporting quarter per site.

 (A) Total capital expenditures ($)